Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

     * We either create the connection ourselves and `std::move` it to the proxy object factory.
 The proxy becomes an owner of this connection, and will run the event loop on that connection.
 This had the advantage that we may choose the type of connection (system, session, remote).

     * Or we don't bother about any connection at all when creating a proxy (the factory overload with no connection parameter).
 Under the hood, the proxy creates its own *system bus* connection, creates a separate thread and runs an event loop in it.
 This is **the simplest approach** for non-complex D-Bus clients.
 For more complex ones, with big number of proxies, this hurts scalability but may improve concurrency (see discussion higher above), so we should make a conscious choice.

+#### Stopping I/O event loops graciously

+A connection with an asynchronous event loop (i.e. one initiated through `enterEventLoopAsync()`) will stop and join its event loop thread automatically in its destructor.
+An event loop that blocks in the synchronous `enterEventLoop()` call can be unblocked through `leaveEventLoop()` call on the respective bus connection issued from a different thread or from an OS signal handler.

 Implementing the Concatenator example using convenience sdbus-c++ API layer
 ---------------------------------------------------------------------------